aseprite/api/README.md

    e.g. we are in the `Home` tab).
-2. **Generate a new sprite** : Here the [Sprite()](api/sprite.md#sprite-1) function creates a new sprite and sets is as the active one.
+2. **Generate a new sprite** : Here the [Sprite()](api/sprite.md#sprite-1) function creates a new sprite and sets it as the active one.
 From there you can modify the [Sprite](api/sprite.md#sprite) object as you want.
 3. **Open one or several existent files**: You can use [app.open](api/app.md#appopen) to load a sprite from the disk and